Terminating Parental Rights Attorneys in PA

 To learn more, or to schedule a free initial consultation to discuss your case, contact our Lackawanna County family lawyers at O’Malley Law Office, LLC.
 We serve Scranton, Clarks Summit, and Wyoming, Luzerne, Monroe, Wayne, and Susquehanna counties in Pennsylvania.

 Voluntary vs. Involuntary Termination

 Furthermore, proceedings can be involuntary, such as when a state agency has evidence of significant abuse, neglect, or complete abandonment.
 In either case, termination proceedings can be brought against a parent by the other parent, by a third party, by an adopting parent, or by another individual or agency with just cause to do so.

-For parental rights to be terminated involuntarily , without the consent of the parent, one of the following must apply:
+For involuntary termination of parental rights in Pennsylvania, without the consent of the parent, one of the following must apply: